“Do not go where the path may lead, go instead where there is no path and leave a trail.” ―Ralph Waldo Emerson

 3. Stepping up a gear

 The lecturers would often describe the purpose of Year 1 as being to “get everyone to the same standard” or to “create a level playing field”.
 What this meant for me (and many other students) was a time for digging deep, getting up to speed, improving the fundamental study skills I mentioned earlier, learning new topics, and generally working pretty hard to keep up.
-Thankfully, the grades awarded during Year 1 didn’t contribute towards our degree result!
+Thankfully, the grades awarded during Year 1 didn’t contribute towards my degree result!

 “Education is not the filling of a bucket, but the lighting of a fire.” ― William Butler Yeats

 When it comes to Year 2, it can be surprisingly difficult to step up a gear now things really matter, especially for the lucky few who’d been able to take their foot off the gas a little during Year 1.
-This is where we see a silver lining for those of you who’ve had to work your ass off during Year 1!
+This is where we see a silver lining for those of you who’ve had to knuckle down during Year 1!
 That is, when it comes to Year 2, you don’t really need to do anything different.
 There will be no need to break bad habits and find a higher gear to step into.
 You’re already in top gear, the fire is already lit, and it’s been burning for the last 12 months.
 You will have caught up by this point and will find yourself accelerating fast.

 4. Multiple intelligences